spir0th/disrichie/docs/STANDALONE.md

 - Cleaned the `dist` directory

 Once you have done the needed, you can now execute `tools/build-installer`, still noted that you must be on the source directory when you do it.

-## Is it better than the normal version?
-For most people who don't know programming, yes.

-Without this, you are forced to install Python and Disrichie's require modules using `pip`, and it can be pain if you get errors.